cosmos/cosmos-multisig-ui/README.md

 # Gaiacli node.js wrapper and demo app

-## Install / Running

-You must have the gaiacli available to the node process running this app.

-Install with `npm install`

-Run developer mode with `npm run dev`

-Build production with `npm run build`

-If you want to reset the db run `node database/initialize.js`

-The `--dry-run` flag is [currently set](https://github.com/samepant/cosmos-multisig-ui/blob/master/lib/gaiaWrap.js#L59) on the wrapped `gaiacli tx broadcast` command, so if you want to run this with real transactions, be sure to remove.

 ## Reason for Being

 Conducting a simple multi-signature transaction using the [gaiacli](https://hub.cosmos.network/master/gaia-tutorials/what-is-gaia.html) currently requires a couple handfuls of terminal commands, and for the initial multi-sig creator to send files to all the different signers, who must sign and then send back.
 It's a little arduous.